Skywalker13/diacritics-open-file-bug/README.md

-# This repository exposes a old bug on macOS and file names with diacritics
+# This repository exposes a old bug on macOS and file names with diacritics and Electron

 The bug appears with the macOS specific `open-file` app event.
 When a filename (or the path) contents diacritics, the event is not received.